NLP-python-pilot/class_3/README.md

 # Assignment #3 - Feb 17th to Feb 23rd

 ###### *Solutions for previous assignments can be found here: https://github.com/ponceoscarj/nlp_python_pilot/tree/main*
+*You must have received an invitation to join this repository.
+If you have not, please let me know through Slack either by direct message or any of the channels*

 ## Overall Instructions
 1. Watch the following videos: